- Dr Giulia Liberatore

 - G.3 19 George Square Edinburgh UK EH8 9LD

 - +44 (0)131 650 4463

 - Research Interests

 - Islam in Europe, gender, politics of multiculturalism, Somali diaspora, public religion, Islamic authority and leadership, subjectivity, sociology and anthropology of Islam, sociology and anthropology of Britain, migration

 Giulia Liberatore is a Leverhulme Early Career Fellow at Sociology, Islamic and Middle Eastern Studies, and the Alwaleed Centre working on a project on female Islamic scholarship and guidance in the UK.
 She is also currently developing an Honours and MSc course on Muslims in Europe for the 2018/19 academic year.

 Giulia has a PhD in Anthropology from the London School of Economics (LSE).
-Her forthcoming monograph, which is based on her doctoral research, is entitled Somali, Muslim, British: Striving in Securitized Britain and will be published in 2017.
-It was awarded the LSE Monographs on Social Anthropology/ Bloomsbury First Book Competition Prize.
+Her monograph, entitled Somali, Muslim, British: Striving in Securitized Britain, was awarded the LSE Monographs on Social Anthropology/ Bloomsbury First Book Competition Prize and published in 2017.

 Aside from her academic work, Giulia is a Trustee for the charity Kayd Somali Arts and Culture which organises the annual Somali Week Festival.

-Liberatore, G. (forthcoming 2017) Somali, Muslim, British: Striving in Securitized Britain, Bloomsbury Academic (LSE Monographs on Social Anthropology)
+Liberatore, G. (2017) Somali, Muslim, British: Striving in Securitized Britain, Bloomsbury Academic (LSE Monographs on Social Anthropology)